red445992/ml-portfolio/notebooks/chapter2_supervised_learning/theoriesNotes/classification.md

   TPR = TP / (TP + FN) → Recall
   FPR = FP / (FP + TN)
   Then, plot (FPR, TPR) as a point on the ROC graph.

+###  What is Prediction Bias?
+Prediction Bias is the difference between:

+The average (mean) of the model’s predictions
+(i.e., the average of all predicted probabilities)

+The average (mean) of the actual labels (ground truth)(i.e., the percentage of actual positives in the data)

+Formula:Prediction Bias = Mean(Predictions) - Mean(True Labels)

+### multiclass classifier
+Multi-class classification can be treated as an extension of binary classification to more than two classes.
+If each example can only be assigned to one class, then the classification problem can be handled as a binary classification problem, where one class contains one of the multiple classes, and the other class contains all the other classes put together.
+The process can then be repeated for each of the original classes.

+For example, in a three-class multi-class classification problem, where you're classifying examples with the labels A, B, and C, you could turn the problem into two separate binary classification problems.
+First, you might create a binary classifier that categorizes examples using the label A+B and the label C. Then, you could create a second binary classifier that reclassifies the examples that are labeled A+B using the label A and the label B.

+An example of a multi-class problem is a handwriting classifier that takes an image of a handwritten digit and decides which digit, 0-9, is represented.

+If class membership isn't exclusive, which is to say, an example can be assigned to multiple classes, this is known as a multi-label classification problem.